1928 Auckland Rugby League season: Mt Albert Club formed

+Newmarket Club formed

+In April it was reported that Newmarket was entering a team in the 6th grade competition.
+They club was to wear yellow and black.
+There was a fear that the club would rob the Parnell club of players but the league accepted the nomination anyway.
+The also then entered sides in the third grade intermediate grade as well as another team in the sixth grade in the B section.
+They also had a Primary School side which won the schoolboy championship.

 Representative program

 It was a very busy season, with ten representative fixtures including matches against the touring England team.
 Ernie Asher, Edwin Vincent Fox, and Bert Avery were appointed selectors for the representative team for the season.

 Annual general meeting

 At the annual general meeting of Auckland Rugby League it was noted that out of the 28 playing days during the 1927 season thirteen of them were played in wet weather; however, crowds were still good and they were happy with the growth of the game.
-Further developments at Carlaw Park were planned, consisting of "conveniences for ladies…extra accommodation… for players, and three more dressing rooms" at a cost of £60.
+Further developments at Carlaw Park were planned, consisting of "conveniences for ladies...extra accommodation... for players, and three more dressing rooms" at a cost of £60.
 There was a lengthy discussion about Ellerslie's application to join the A Grade.
 They had won the B Grade competition and defeated the last placed Grafton from A Grade.
 The annual general meeting was held at the Auckland Chamber of Commerce on Swanson Street.